bp-ouhaha/EcoForest-modbus-registers/README.md

 # EcoForest-modbus-registers
 EcoForest Heatpumps modbus registers (ESPHome format and others)

+DISCLAIMERS:
+- use it at your own risk!
+- writing modbus registers bypasses a lot of security features (you act like in installer mode) - you CAN break your heatpump doing so, or wear it faster out.
+Be careful!
+- undocumented registers have been reverse-engineered - no warranty the description or behavior is correct.
+It's usually written in the YAML file next to the register
+- ranges for writable settings are often guessed

 At first, the focus will be on geothermal version.
 The documentation referred below contains also the ecoAIR versions, so this repository can be extended easily.

 The registers are described in heatpump-ecogeo.yaml (for EcoForest ecoGEO 1-6, 1-9, 3-12, 3-22 kW models).